matthew-brett/dsfe/notebooks/01/statistical-techniques.md

 information.
 Put another way, statistics allows us to reason about data in the presence of uncertainty.

-Among the statistical tools that we will use are: hypothesis testing, confidence intervals, and tools for prediction of new data.
+Among the statistical tools that we will use are hypothesis testing and tools for prediction of new data.

 Because we are doing data science, we will take a rather different approach from standard statistical teaching.
 Data science puts coding at the heart of